S-PRITHIKA/AI-Startup-Idea-Validator/README.md

-# Startup Validator v3.1 — Investor Edition
+# Startup Validator  — Investor Edition

 AI-powered startup idea validation with **Gemini**.
 Generates a clean, investor-ready Smart Validation Report and lets you **download it as a polished .docx** to send straight to your manager.

-## What's new in v3.1
+## What's new

 - **Downloadable .docx report** — one click on the Validation Report page (or Results page) gives you a professionally formatted Word document with all six sections + final decision + cover page, ready to email or print.
 - **Cleaner sidebar layout** — each report area (Validation Report, Execution Blueprint, Competitor Gaps) lives on its own dedicated page.
 The Results page is now a focused overview that links into them.